kallioderso/Phexor/README.md

 > **Enter Paths (Enter)**<br/>
 > Paths from the input field can be entered by pressing *Enter*.<br/>
+> While File or Folderscrolling Selected Files or Folders can be Entered,
+> by Pressing *Enter*

 > **Settings (S)**<br/>
 > The [Settings menu](https://github.com/kallioderso/Phexor?tab=readme-ov-file#settingsmenu) can be opened by clicking on the **Settings Button**, but also by pressing *S*.<br/>